Watts-Lab/deliberation-topics/topics/anes2020/ensure_eql_opportunity.md

-# Society Should Make Sure Everyone Has Equal Opportunity
+# Making sure eeveryone has equal opportunity

 ## Prompt
-‘Our society should do whatever is necessary to make sure that everyone has an equal opportunity to succeed.’
-Do you agree strongly, agree somewhat, neither agree nor disagree, disagree somewhat, or disagree strongly with this statement?
+"Our society should do whatever is necessary to make sure that everyone has an equal opportunity to succeed."
+- Do you agree strongly, agree somewhat, neither agree nor disagree, disagree somewhat, or disagree strongly with this statement?